sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - The entire pill is clickable/tappable.
 - Clicking/tapping replays the current word audio.
+- If audio prompts are on, the pill may use a replay-style icon because the word audio has normally already played automatically.
+- If audio prompts are off, the pill may use a speaker/play-style icon to communicate learner-controlled manual playback.
 - The pill should be subtle, compact, and not over-designed.
 - Do not show persistent text such as “Tap to hear” if it makes the design feel too instructional.
 - If subtitles are off, the pill may show only the speaker icon, but still remains tappable.